horsefaced/WebCrawler/README.md

 ```
 ## Response

-Response can only get through Crawler.End() method.
+Response can only be got through Crawler.End() method.

 ### Text
 The .Text() method return the request raw text content. it will auto encoded by response's charactset.